aleksanderpulla/AWS-Hands-On-Workshops/Real-Time IoT Data Streaming and Analytics Pipeline/README.md

 ---

-## 2. Ingest Data from Kinesis into S3 using Data Firehose
+## 2. Ingest data from Kinesis Data Stream into S3 using Data Firehose

-### Step 2.1: Create a Kinesis Firehose Delivery Stream

 1. Go to the **Data Firehose Console**.
 2. Click **Create Delivery Stream**.